Today : 18 March 2018 11:20

 Following two years of hard work, the society became in November 1977 a legal trust, known as the Birmingham and Midland Motor Omnibus Trust, which was soon accepted as a registered charity by the Charity Commissioners.

 In its new form, the Trust was able to conclude its most important move forward yet.
-This was the acquisition of a 1.17 acre site at Wythall to be developed as the 'Midland Bus Museum'.
-The Trust took possession of the land on 1st February 1978 and from this totally derelict site grew the Transport Museum of today.
+The Trust took possession of 1.17 acres at Wythall on 1st February 1978 and from this totally derelict site grew the Transport Museum of today.
+We are on part of the former RAF Wythall base, built in 1939.
+The site was completely derelict - there were no buildings and most of the land was mud.

 The first bus to attempt to reach the site got bogged down in the mud on the entrance 'drive'.
 There was plenty of rubble about and, with the minimum of equipment but plenty of enthusiasm, volunteers basically laid a roadway by hand.
 A hard area on the site was similarly constructed for the buses to stand on.
 More rubble had to be laid before each vehicle could be received!